Webbgaraget/threewp_broadcast/readme.txt

 = 7 201409xx =
 * Fix: Massive optimization of taxonomy syncing.
+* New: "Same Parent" check for broadcast data maintenance check.
+If two posts on a blog say they have the same parent.
+* Fix: Hang upon broadcasting galleries.

 = 6 20140909 =
 * Code: broadcast_data class replaces BroadcastData.